enricrabasseda/DILabHelmholtzOrganoid/README.md

 The model has been fine-tuned with a private dataset that cannot be provided.
 However, you can download the hold-out datasets to and place them in `/data/`.
 More information regarding the datasets structure can be found `/data/README.md`.

+### Semi-automatic organoid images annotation
+The private organoid dataset that was used for the fine-tuning of SAM was not annotated.
+We have implemented a semi-automatic process for data annotation that can be replicated with the notebook `/notebooks/dataset_generation/private_dataset_generation.ipynb`.

 ## Model training

 In case of training the model it is possible to do it using a Topological loss and Geometrical loss.
 For more information regarding topological loss see the original literature.
 After adjusting the training preferences and the hyperparameters run: